Working From Home

-The command assumes your Current Working Directory contains the Hw3.java file.
+The command assumes your Current Working Directory contains the GuessingGame.java file.
 It also requires you to specify your username instead of "myusername".
-Finally, I randomly chose machine lab3a for this example.
-Any lab machine should do (lab1a - lab8g).
+Finally, I chose machine lab0z for this example (the only machine that works).

 Remote login to lab machines